DSD-DBS/capella-collab-manager/docs/user/docs/introduction.md

 Now that you have some understanding of the modeling setup and ways of working we can look into how you can actually work here.

-## Workin with Capella in Collaboration Manager
+## Working with Capella in Collaboration Manager

 Capella is not yet a web native tool, however it runs on Linux - so we can use some basic open-source technologies to deliver it to you via browser.
 We constructed a [Docker container with Capella](https://github.com/DSD-DBS/capella-dockerimages) and all the plugins you may need, added [xrdp](http://xrdp.org/) to allow remote connection to it and [Apache Guacamole](https://guacamole.apache.org/) to stream that connection to your browser.
 We call instances of those containers **Sessions**.
 To make this platform scalable and allow multiple people co-work comfortable we use [Kubernetes](https://kubernetes.io/) to run the **Session** containers - which in Kubernetes terms are called **Pod**s.
 Collaboration Manager controls a Sessions namespace within a Kubernetes cluster to scale it up and down in response to the number of active users making it run scale at reasonable costs in both public and private cloud environments (but of course one could run it in a VM).